halfbyte/afm/README.md

   future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
-Bonus points for topic branches.
+* Open PR

 ## Copyright

-Copyright (c) 2010-2017 Jan Krutisch.
+Copyright (c) Jan Krutisch.
 See LICENSE for details.